Expert Upcycling: Shifting the Compute-Efficient Frontier of Mixture-of-Experts: Introduction

 To our knowledge, expert upcycling is the first method to progressively grow MoE capacity during training while preserving inference cost by holding top-$K$ routing fixed.
 This distinguishes it from dense progressive training methods~\citep{Chen2016Net2Net, du2024stackingtransformers} and width-expansion approaches for MoEs~\citep{yu2026sparkling}, which increase active parameters and thus inference cost, and from sparse upcycling~\citep{komatsuzaki2022sparse}, which converts a dense model into an MoE but does not address capacity expansion within already-sparse architectures.

 Our main contributions are: \begin{enumerate}[nosep, label=(\roman*)] \item We propose \textbf{expert upcycling}, a method for progressively expanding MoE capacity by increasing the number of experts during continued pre-training, and formalize the duplication and router-extension operator (\S\ref{sec:method}).
-In our 7B$\to$13B total parameter experiments, the upcycled model matches the fixed-size baseline across 11 downstream benchmarks while saving ${\sim}$32\% of GPU hours.
+In our 7B$\to$13B total parameter experiments, the upcycled model achieves lower validation loss than the fixed-size baseline while saving ${\sim}$32\% of GPU hours at 50\% CPT; extending to 100\% CPT saves ${\sim}$24\% and closes the downstream accuracy gap to within 0.3 points (average across 11 benchmarks).
 Across activation ratios, expert upcycling (MoE$\to$MoE) consistently outperforms sparse upcycling~\citep{komatsuzaki2022sparse} (dense$\to$MoE) as target activation ratio decreases. \item Within expert upcycling, we introduce \textbf{utility-based expert selection}, a novel operator that uses gradient-based importance scores to guide non-uniform duplication.
-Utility-based selection consistently outperforms uniform duplication, more than tripling gap closure when CPT budget is limited (\S\ref{sec:improved_upcycling}). \item We develop a \textbf{theoretical framework} that decomposes the quality gap into a capacity term and an initialization term, yielding testable predictions for when upcycling succeeds, and validate these predictions through \textbf{comprehensive experiments} across model scales (154M--7B total parameters), activation ratios (3--50\%), MoE architectures, training budgets, and transition points, deriving a practical recipe for practitioners (\S\ref{sec:method}, \S\ref{sec:results}).
-We release our code and training configurations to facilitate reproducibility (footnote~\ref{fn:code}). \end{enumerate}
+Utility-based selection consistently outperforms uniform duplication, more than tripling gap closure when CPT budget is limited (\S\ref{sec:utility_upcycling}). \item We develop a \textbf{theoretical framework} that decomposes the quality gap into a capacity term and an initialization term, yielding testable predictions for when upcycling succeeds, and validate these predictions through \textbf{comprehensive experiments} across model scales (154M--7B total parameters), activation ratios (3--50\%), MoE architectures, training budgets, and transition points, deriving a practical recipe for practitioners (\S\ref{sec:method}, \S\ref{sec:results}).
+Code is provided as supplemental material and will be released on GitHub upon publication (footnote~\ref{fn:code}). \end{enumerate}

 Together, these results establish expert upcycling as a principled, compute-efficient paradigm for training sparse models where progressive capacity expansion is not merely a fallback for reusing existing checkpoints, but has the potential to become the recommended training strategy from the outset.